 Lately at Lockton we’ve been receiving questions about the HIPAA requirement that health plans obtain a health plan identifier (HPID) from the Department of Health and Human Services (HHS).
-Our Not now post itadvice, at least for now, is that clients should not rush out to get HPIDs for the health plans they sponsor.
+Our advice, at least for now, is that clients should not rush out to get HPIDs for the health plans they sponsor.
 That’s because the HPID is tethered to a technical issue that HHS is actively analyzing, and there’s a chance HHS may excuse employers from the need to obtain HPIDs, or delay the deadline for doing so.

 Even if employers remain saddled with the requirement to obtain HPIDs, the earliest deadline is Nov.
 5, 2014, with small health plans having an additional year (see the discussion below about healthcare programs that qualify as “small plans”).
 Waiting until the deadline is closer before applying for an HPID may be to an employer’s advantage when it comes to completing HHS’ online application process.
 The process is cumbersome, at best, and delaying a few months may give HHS time to streamline it and work out any bugs.